-This seems to be one of the biggest concerns of job seekers out there—how long should my resume be?
 When developing a resume, people seem to get overly concerned and stuck on this question.
-We will endeavor to shed a little light on this topic and hopefully clear some confusion.
+Let’s shed a little light on this topic and clear up some confusion.

 The One-Page Myth

-You may have heard somewhere along the way that your resume needs to be no longer than one page.
-This is not necessarily true.
-Your resume needs to be long enough to provide hiring personnel or recruiters with all key information necessary to get your foot in the door for an interview.
-To achieve this, your resume may need to be one, two, or even three pages.
+Have you heard along the way, your resume needs to be no longer than one page?
+This thought is not necessarily right.
+Your resume needs to be long enough to provide hiring personnel or recruiters with all the critical information necessary to get your foot in the door for an interview.
+A resume may need to be one, two, or even three pages.

 The Right Resume Length

 The problem with being stuck on the idea of having a one-page resume is, it can hinder your ability to sell yourself.
 With such a space constraint put on you, you will have little opportunity to list anything other than the ‘what’ of your education, work history, and courses.

 Use Your Space Wisely

 When developing your resume, you should consider how important each item you add to the document is to the position you are applying for.
 If it’s not relevant, consider leaving it off to make room for more essential items.

 Ultimately, you should not be overly concerned about page numbers.
-It is much better to have a two-page resume that is easily readable and clearly laid out than to have a one-page resume that has lots of information jammed into a confined space.
+It’s better to have a two-page resume that is easily readable and laid out than to have a one-page resume with lots of information jammed into a confined space.

 Need additional help?
 Reach out to Candace to learn more!